Real-Gecko/django-router/README.md

 **NOTICE**: nested namespaces are not supported for now.

+App has some functionality builtin for automatic `pattern` and `name` generation.

-If no name is provided function name will be used, camel case will be turned into snake case:
+For FBVs if no name is provided function name will be used, camel case will be turned into snake case:

 ```python
 # same as path('import_employees/', import_employees, name='import_employees')